 Marie Lejeune was allowed to drive the Nissan Leaf e+, the variant with the largest driving range, for a whole weekend.
 The Nissan Leaf e+ has a battery of 62 kilowatt hours and can drive 385 kilometres with its electric motor.
 Still, the car can still be considered a compact city car.
 The vehicle Marie tested had an e-Pedal that recovers energy while driving, an automatic parking function, and a full battery.

 Marie Lejeune: “When I heard I could borrow the car for three days, I was worried about the number of charging points available on the way.
-During the weekend, I take my kids all over the place, so I drive around a lot.
+During the weekend, I drive around a lot.
 But that stress turned out to be unnecessary: at the end of the weekend, I still had enough battery capacity left to drive to our Machelen site.”

 Not only is the driving range of the Nissan Leaf e+ large enough, the car itself is also large enough: passengers can ride comfortably in the back seat of the Nissan Leaf e+.
 “We enjoyed the extensive infotainment system with touch screen while in the car.
 The general driving experience was also fantastic.
 Electric cars generally accelerate smoothly, but the Nissan Leaf e+ really has a remarkably good roadholding.
 The battery may be heavier, but I didn’t notice it while driving.”